ddRPB/rpb-doc/pacs/pacs.rst

 Tasks
 -----

-- Transfer DICOM data from the hospital system to Study0
+- `Transfer DICOM data from the hospital system to Study0 <hospital-data-to-study-zero-task.rst>`_
 - Transfer DICOM data from Study0 to the project specific state
 - Assign DICOM data to a specific event